justin2004/weblog/DRAFTS/semantic_messages/README.md

 I have a file on my machine that I want to load into a dataset on the Apache Jena Fuseki instance.
 I type this request to my agent "load /mnt/toys/gifts.ttl into Apache Jena Fuseki listening on port 3030 at dataset 'gifts' on 25 Dec early in the morning."

-My agent produces the following RDF (or I do by some other means):
+My agent produces the following RDF (or I do by some other means) in TriG serialization:

 ```turtle
 @prefix : <https://example.com/> .